 Introduction to the Change of Address Tool

-Use the Change of Address tool when migrating your website from one domain or subdomain to another: for example, from example.com to example.org or example2.com.
-This tool informs Google of your change and helps reflect the migration from the old site to the new site in Google search results.
-Simply put, if you want to change from a previous domain like baidu.com to google.com, you can use this feature.
-Google will prioritize switching the indexed data of your old domain to the new domain in its database, which is faster than a 301 redirect.
+Simply put, if you want to change your domain from, for example, baidu.com to google.com, you can use this feature.
+Google will prioritize switching the indexed records of your old domain to the new domain in its database, which is faster than a 301 redirect.

 Specific Usage Method